fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 ## <a name="use-fano-framework-specific-release-version"></a>Use Fano Framework specific release version

+By default, when you use any `--project-*` option, it will use latest commit of `master` branch of Fano Framework repository.
 To use Fano Framework specific release version when creating project, add `--fano-ver=[VER]` option, `[VER]` is string that contains specific release tag to use.
 For example, to use Fano Framework version 1.0.0, run following command.

 ```
 $ fanocli --project-scgi=example.fano --fano-ver=v1.0.0